 You’ll need to brush regularly and use a Waterpik to flush out the food particles that can get caught between braces and teeth; you should also avoid sticky foods.

-There are some foods that should be avoided when having braces because they tend to get caught.
+Some foods should be avoided with braces because they tend to get caught.

 Specific foods to avoid include sticky peanut butter, popcorn, caramel, taffy, and gum.

-Also, things you have to bite into, such as an apple or corn on the cob.
+Also, you must bite into things such as an apple or corn on the cob.

 Choosing a doctor.